It all started in May of 2017.

 I was up there with a couple of people meeting over a laptop.

 Still, no amount of photos or video could capture the glory of the Houston skyline and the adjacent parks.

 My quick learning eventually got me back onto I-45 North.
 I drove in the heavy rain with a sense of relief.
 I’m one of those unapologetic weirdoes who finds God in everything, and this was God.
 I drove back to Spring with a further renewed sense of optimism.

 I’m in a city with people who aren’t afraid to wear their skinniest pants or their most Technicolor hair…to work…in an office.
 I’m in a city where people have no shame in saying ‘hello’ or ‘excuse me.’
 I’m in a city where art is everywhere, and everything is art—where “Be Someone” and “Remüv Hate” aren’t graffiti, but respected symbols.
 I’m in a city that seems to steadily want to move forward.

 I have zero idea what this new life in Houston has in store for me.
 I’m getting some of the biggest, best blessings from peers and elders of past and present.
 I don’t know what Lord God has in store for me either, but on His name and on His word…

 Thank you for reading!
 This website serves as my portfolio for your eyes, ears and mind to indulge in.
-Feel free to explore this site, where you can view my body of work, as well as learn a little of the method behind the madness.
-Further, follow me on Facebook and Instagram, look me up on IMDb and subscribe to me on YouTube.
-I’m also on LinkedIn, and please message me at firstname.lastname@example.org for any inquiries.
+Feel free to explore this site, where you can view my body of work.
+Further, follow me on LinkedIn, look me up on IMDb and subscribe to me on YouTube.
+Message me at firstname.lastname@example.org for any inquiries.